 Summarize the report findings.
 Ensure all documentation is in order.
 If nefarious activities have taken place, carefully and thoughtfully share your findings with counsel, if they don’t already know.

 Perform root-cause analysis and remediate.
-Root-cause analysis benefits the organization by identifying the underlying cause(s) of an issue and helps enhance business processes.
+Root-cause analysis benefits the organization by identifying the underlying cause(s) of an issue and enhancing business processes.
 An issue might reoccur if you don’t perform an effective root-cause analysis and enact appropriate remediation activities.
-Root-cause analysis ensures an organization isn’t treating the symptoms and decreases the likelihood of additional re-work, embarrassment or regulatory issues.
+Root-cause analysis ensures an organization isn’t treating the symptoms and decreases the likelihood of additional re-work, embarrassment, or regulatory issues.

 Trust the process

 Fear of reprisal can and often does prevent employees and others from reporting genuine concerns.
-This creates a challenge for a board, audit committee, senior leadership, internal audit and others.
-Whistleblowers are the single greatest source of information in uncovering fraud or misconduct.
+This creates a challenge for a board, audit committee, senior leadership, internal audit, and others.
+Whistleblowers are the single most significant source of information in uncovering fraud or misconduct.
 You’ll free them to speak out if board members and management take the lead in implementing and maintaining a formal fraud risk management program, which includes a sound hotline reporting program.

-Trusting the process means that whistleblowers believe there’s a strong tone and conduct from the top, and their organizations will objectively evaluate their concerns and, no matter what, won’t retaliate.
-Retaliation in most cases mutes the employees voice!
+Trusting the process means that whistleblowers believe there’s a firm tone and conduct from the top, and their organizations will objectively evaluate their concerns and, no matter what, won’t retaliate.
+Retaliation, in most cases, mutes the employee’s voice!

-During a crisis situation, fear and reprisal can be elevated and thus its important to find ways to connect with employees and others.
+During a crisis, fear and reprisal can be elevated, and thus it’s crucial to find ways to connect with employees and others.

-A study states individual behaviors in crisis situations do not correspond to everyday life behaviors, which makes sense.
-For a variety of reasons individuals may overlook ethical violations and not report the alleged bad behavior.
-Thus, understanding mew and emerging fraud risks, leaning on internal audit to enhance monitoring, and stepping up management reviews are critical in the fight against fraud!
+A study states that individual behaviors in crises do not correspond to everyday life behaviors.
+For a variety of reasons, individuals may overlook ethical violations and not report the alleged bad behavior.
+Thus, understanding new and emerging fraud risks, leaning on internal audit to enhance monitoring, and stepping up management reviews are critical in the fight against fraud!